ugoliniriccardo/ugoliniriccardo/README.md

+## Professional Profile

+### Background
-Studying software planning and a huge passion for the architecture of information has led me to become a Magespecialist Skeeler where I was able to develop my skills and interest in Magento 2.
-Thanks to this background and the following experience in Websolute, as well as never-ending individual studying, I was able to exponentially increase the quality of my code and get to the point of planning new architectures and innovative paths for excellent e-commerce, to the point of reaching such a level that allowed me to take the most important test in Magento 2: the Adobe Certified Master – Adobe Commerce Architect.
+My educational journey in software planning and a profound passion for information architecture began as a Mage Specialist Skeeler, where I developed a keen interest in Magento 2.
+This early experience, paired with my subsequent role at Websolute and continuous personal development, significantly enhanced my coding quality.
+My expertise evolved to designing new architectures and innovative e-commerce solutions, achieving the Adobe Certified Master – Adobe Commerce Architect certification.

-Together with Danilo Argentiero, I founded Ghost Unicorns, a reality which sees us working side by side on a selection of the best projects and clients who are looking for a simply perfect e-commerce, capable of overcoming any obstacle.
-We only take on stimulating projects which recognize the value of our skills, with a budget of over EUR 100,000.

-The e-commerce projects we work on often present the following characteristics and challenges, which we face and solve by creating innovative paths in Magento 2:
+### GhostUnicorns
+Together with Danilo Argentiero, I co-founded [GhostUnicorns](https://ghostunicorns.com), where we focus on delivering perfection in e-commerce for clients that demand the best.
+At GhostUnicorns, we engage in projects that:
+- Are stimulating and recognize our skills.

+### Current Role
+Over the past three years, I have been engaged in increasingly challenging projects at GhostUnicorns, which have greatly satisfied my professional ambitions.
+Our projects often include:
- Target B2B and B2C
+- **Target Markets**: B2B and B2C sectors.
-Magento Cloud
-Multiple storage (MSI)
-Customized layout and functions
-Headless
+- **Technologies**: Magento Cloud, Multiple Storage (MSI), and Headless Commerce.
+- **Customizations**: Tailored layouts and functionalities.
-Integration with 3D viewer, real-time composition of the product and automated estimate Migration from Magento 1 to Magento 2
+- **Advanced Features**: Integration with 3D viewers, real-time product compositions, and automated estimates.
-Catalogue
-Sales
-Customers
-Customer Addresses
-Reward Points
-Newsletter
-We provide integration for the following software:

-SAP
+- **Migrations**: From Magento 1 to Magento 2.

+### Technical Proficiency
+I have developed a high level of proficiency in **Node.js** and **Vue.js**, enabling me to tackle demanding technology solutions effectively.

+### Integrations
+We frequently integrate with:
-Microsoft Dynamics 365
+- **ERP Systems**: SAP, Microsoft Dynamics 365.
-Doofinder
-Algolia
-Akeneo
-Triboo
-As400
+- **PIM Systems**: Akeneo.
+- **Search Engines**: Doofinder, Algolia, Tooso, Coveo.
-Alyante – Gamma
+- **Other**: As400, Alyante – Gamma, WildX Livechat, Triboo.
-WildX Livechat
-Tooso search engine
-Coveo search engine
-We consider Magento as a house we need to refurnish and re-create.
-We take part in the community’s events, as:

-Magentiamo
-Meet Magento
+### Community Engagement
+We view Magento as a platform that requires continuous innovation.
+I actively participate in events such as Magentiamo and Meet Magento, contributing to and staying abreast of the latest industry trends.